lsst/LDM-129/index.rst

 needs, and using GPFS metadata replication across servers for data integrity and fault tolerance.
 The controller and disk enclosure is in the first disk unit for the GPFS NSD server.
-The other two disk enclosures add additional capacity but not performance (See ).
+The other two disk enclosures add additional capacity but not performance (See :numref:`fig-gpfs`).
 The servers are best deployed as “sister pairs”.
 They are both active NSDs, but have metadata mirrors between the two, thus eliminating the single point of failure.
 If one fails, there would be a slight performance degradation, but the data is still readily available from the secondary server.
 Currently the GPFS environment at NCSA is connected to the clusters over Ethernet, but in the case of the LSST it’s just as easy to integrate the GPFS into the compute cluster and use Infiniband or some other low latency technology for data environments within a cluster.
 NCSA is managing two clusters with GPFS filesystems that exact way today.

 .. _fig-gpfs: